OpenMS/pyopenms-docs/docs/source/file_handling.rst

     import urllib
     from pyopenms import *
-    urllib.urlretrieve ("http://proteowizard.sourceforge.net/example_data/tiny.pwiz.1.1.mzML", "tiny.pwiz.1.1.mzML")
+    urllib.urlretrieve ("http://proteowizard.sourceforge.net/example_data/tiny.pwiz.1.1.mzML", "test.mzML")
     exp = MSExperiment()
-    MzMLFile().load("tiny.pwiz.1.1.mzML", exp)
+    MzMLFile().load("test.mzML", exp)

-which will load the content of the "tiny.pwiz.1.1.mzML" file into the ``exp`` variable of type ``MSExperiment``.
+which will load the content of the "test.mzML" file into the ``exp`` variable of type ``MSExperiment``.
 We can access the raw data and spectra through:

 .. code-block:: python